Secret Time

 Secret Time is the debut Korean extended play (EP) by South Korean girl group Secret.
 The EP was released on April 1, 2010, and contains ten tracks.
 "Magic" was used as the promotional song for the album.
 The song debuted at number 2 on South Korea's Gaon Singles Chart and the album debuted at number 4 on the Gaon Album Chart on April 1.

 Promotion

 "Magic" was first used as a promotional track from the album.
 On March 29, 2010, a teaser video was released online.
 In the teaser, the girls were performing a dance track called "Break Time".
-The final music video premiered on April 1, 2010 along with Secret Time's release.
+The final music video premiered on April 1, 2010, along with Secret Time's release.
 Due to printing errors, the physical release for their mini-album was delayed for five days but was released online on various music portal sites.
-The music video reached 1 million views on video sharing sites such as YouTube and Cyworld and the “Suspender Dance”, which was featured in the music video teaser for "Magic", gained popularity amongst netizens.
+The music video reached 1 million views on video sharing sites such as YouTube and Cyworld and the "Suspender Dance", which was featured in the music video teaser for "Magic", gained popularity among netizens.

 Secret had their debut performances of "Magic" on Mnet's M!
 Countdown, KBS's Music Bank, MBC's Show!
 Music Core and SBS's Inkigayo from April 8 to April 11.